Hoarding Cleanup & the Dangers Associated with It

 Hoarding is defined as the excessive collection of items, in addition to the inability to throw away possessions.
 According to the Mayo Clinic, the illness is also called compulsive hoarding and compulsive hoarding syndrome and may be a symptom of obsessive compulsive disorder.
 The illness is hardly uncommon – it is estimated that 1.2 million people in the United States suffer from compulsive hoarding.
 Thanks to recent media attention, a lot has been done to highlight hoarding as a serious issue, but it still faces a social stigma that makes treatment difficult – starting with hoarding cleanup and the removal of debris and biohazard material.

 Friends and family of an individual who hoards may be compelled to remove materials from the person’s home but quickly realize the job is more than it may first appear.
-Many people do not realize exactly how dangerous it can be to clean hoarders’ homes, from a health perspective.
+Many people do not realize exactly how dangerous it can be to clean hoarders’ homes from a health perspective, or that it’s not uncommon for seniors to need help decluttering.

 Common hoarding cleanup hazards